21 FAQs people ask about distance selling and marketing

-In addition, the information requirements of the Consumer Contracts regulations also do not apply to sales of package travel or timeshares (which are covered by separate regulations), nor to everyday food and drink delivered by a regular "roundsman" like a milkman.
+In addition, the information requirements of the Consumer Contracts Regulations also do not apply to sales of package travel or timeshares (which are covered by separate regulations), nor to everyday food and drink delivered by a regular "roundsperson" like a milkman.
 This exception does not apply to home deliveries by supermarkets.

 6. What confirmation details do we have to give the customer?

-If you are required to provide "prior information", you must provide it in a durable form (see below).
+If you are required to provide information before the sale, you must provide it in a durable form (see below).
 You can do this when you first provide the information or later.
 As well as the prior information, you must provide details of the following:

 You can provide information in a durable form by letter, fax or email or in an advertisement or catalogue.
 All confirmation information must be provided in good time - at the latest when the goods are delivered (or the service performed).